fmhy/edit/File-Tools.md

 # ► File Hosts

 * **Note** - Keep in mind that it's **never** a good idea to upload personal files to file hosts, even if they claim to be encrypted. **Tag Information:** The size describes the file size limit only and the time describes file expiry.
 Most file hosts will only remove due to inactivity, i.e. days since last download/view.
+The download limit describes the maximum number of downloads allowed per file.

 ***